ec-europa/digitec/data/events/parallel-1-it-eu-institutions.md

 ---
 templateKey: event
-title: 'Space for Innovation: IT projects in the EU institutions'
+title: 'Space for Innovation: IT in the EU institutions'
 starts: '11:00'
 ends: '12:15'
 venue: Gold Hall